Precision-Oncology/clinical_notes_extractor/README.md

 A memory-efficient system for processing large-scale clinical data while extracting cancer staging timelines.

+**Note**: The actual code for the extraction of features from clinical notes has been moved to another repository.
+This repository can be used for sequential SQL query from patientdurablekeys to note_texts in the data environment.

 ## Pipeline Overview

 The pipeline consists of four main steps: